 Like most home gardeners, Dave Winningham keeps a relentless eye on the critters who try to steal his vegetables.

 Every year more Americans discover the advantages of buying fruits and vegetables at local markets and co-ops.
-But beyond this burgeoning trend, a select subset of conscious buyers take the buy-local ethos one step further: they grow their own food.
+But beyond this burgeoning trend, a select subset of conscious buyers takes the buy-local ethos one step further: they grow their own food.

 After all, it doesn’t get any more local than ambling into your backyard, plucking a fresh tomato from your own vines, and slicing half-moons into your Insalata Caprese.
 Although many pursue these dewy dreams of cornucopia at their doorstep, I was curious to find out what’s on the other side of legume chez moi.